bcsummers/falcon-provider-audit/README.rst

 Installation
 ------------

-After cloning the repository, all development requirements can be installed via pip.
+After cloning the repository, all development requirements can be installed via poetry.
 For linting and code consistency the pre-commit hooks should be installed.

 .. code:: bash

-    > pip install falcon-provider-audit[dev]
+    > poetry install --with dev
     > pre-commit install

 Testing